Get Started in 10 Minutes

 To do this, we can use the convenient SEG-Y to MDIO converter.

 The inline and crossline values are located at bytes 181 and 185.
-Note that this is not SEG-Y standard.
+Note that this doesn’t match any SEG-Y standards.

 from mdio import segy_to_mdio